ahmed-fawzy99/my-repo/README.md

 # Help us Grow
 Our project is open-source, and we are always looking for contributors to help us grow and improve our project.
 If you are interested in contributing, please feel free to fork the project and submit a pull request.

-Also, we want to buy a more performant server to host our project, so help spread the word and support more users.
-If you would like to support us, please consider buying us a coffee.
+Also, we want to buy a more performant server to host our project to spread the word and serve more users with fewer limitations.
+If you would like to support us, please consider [buying us a coffee ☕](https://www.buymeacoffee.com/ahmeddeghady) :).

 Finally, if you like our project, please give us a star to show your support.